TYPO3-Core throws PHP-Warnings (function "parse_url()") if $_SERVER['HTTP_HOST'] is empty

 Could you create a patch?

-#2 Updated by Andy Grunwald about 4 years ago
+#2 Updated by Andy Grunwald over 4 years ago

 thanks for your fast reply.